ArnasVaic/DiscountApp/README.md

 ## Running the application

-You have the `dotnet` cli installed, checkout and run `dotnet run -- input.txt`.
+If you have the `dotnet` cli installed, checkout and run `dotnet run -- input.txt`.
 If you want to use the executable, you can do `./discount-app input.txt`.